halkyonio/operator/demo/README.md

 ```

 When `dekorate` dependency will be called, it will scan the java classes, search about such annotations and if they exist, it will generate from the information provided a `halkyon.yml` file.

 Additional information could also be calculated automatically as `Dekorate` supports different frameworks.
-When we use Spring Boot, then the following parameters `runtime` and `version` will be set respectively to `spring-boot` and `2.1.6.RELEASE`.
+When we use Spring Boot Dekorate, then the following parameters `runtime` and `version` will be set respectively to `spring-boot` and `2.1.6.RELEASE`.

 The `@HalkyonLink` annotation express,  using an `@Env`, the name of the variable to be injected within the pod in order to let the Spring Boot Application
 to configure its `HTTP Client` to access the `HTTP endpoint` exposed by the backend service.